I played the say yes to everything challenge for a week with my 11 year old. See what rules we had and find out why it was the best week ever.

 - Play basketball

-- Playing the piano (check our top 18 piano lessons online – most are FREE)
+- Playing the piano (check our top 18 online piano lessons for kids – most are FREE)

 When he woke up, he had a big smile on his face and was in an excellent mood.
 This is very unusual as Mondays are always a bit of a downer, as it’s straight in with the English Language curriculum.